As Trump Proposes Tax Cuts, Kansas Deals With Aftermath Of Experiment

 While many experts regard the Kansas tax cuts as a failure, Trump's proposed tax plan echoes Brownback's policy, and many Republicans still embrace the ideology behind it.

-"There's lots of economic data that lower taxes mean a much better economic growth," Coyler tells Here & Now's Jeremy Hobson.
+"There's lots of economic data that lower taxes mean a much better economic growth," Colyer tells Here & Now's Jeremy Hobson.
 "I worked for President Ronald Reagan.
 I saw it firsthand.
 You know, we see those things on the national level."

 The Trump tax overhaul aims to spur revenue by cutting taxes for American businesses and earners, including the wealthiest Americans.
 The Senate voted last week to further a budget bill needed to advance the plan.

-Note: A previous version of this story misspelled Lt.
-Gov. Jeff Colyer's last name as Coyler.